-- Please silence your cell phones and do not check websites related to other topics while in class. - Incomplete grades will not be offered, except in the most exceptional, unforeseeable circumstances.
+- Please silence your cell phones and remove them from your desk and view.
+Please do not check websites related to other topics while in class. - Incomplete grades will not be offered, except in the most exceptional, unforeseeable circumstances.
 Job requirements do not qualify. - You are responsible for classroom information and instructions, whether you are present in class or not.
 If you must miss a class, it is your responsibility to make arrangements to obtain class notes.
-All class PowerPoint slides and non-textbook readings will be posted on Canvas. - Ask questions during class.
+All class PowerPoint slides and non-textbook readings will be posted on Blackboard. - Ask questions during class.
 Chances are if you're wondering about something, at least one of your colleagues will be also.
 Always feel empowered to raise your hand and voice your question.
 Use each question as an opportunity to apply what we are learning about critical thinking and presentation skills.